Introduce yourself with your name and role, and confirm the patient’s name and date of birth. Obtain consent and wash your hands.

 Once you have finished demonstrating and explaining, check for understanding and ask the patient to demonstrate the process back to you.

 Peak flow diary

 The best PEFR reading needs to be taken every day, once in the morning and once in the night.
 This value then needs to be recorded in a peak flow diary or something similar.
-This is required for the healthcare team to see the trend of their asthma (getting better, worse, staying the same).
-The diary can also be used to see if the patient has listed if they have had any exacerbations of their asthma, trouble breathing during a particular period where they have been exposed to a potential asthma trigger, their medication use and the symptoms (and the respective severities) they experience.
-Although the table which you record the PEFR is fairly self-explanatory, it may be helpful to be familiar with the various layouts of how peak flow is recorded.
+This is required for the healthcare team to see the trend of the patient's asthma (getting better, worse, staying the same).
+The diary should be examined alongside the patient's medication use and the symptoms.
+In doing so, one can see if the patient has had any exacerbations of their asthma or any shortness of breath during a period when they have been exposed to a potential asthma trigger.

-Summarise broadly what you have spoken about today with the patient, clarify if there is anything they do not understand and whether they have any further questions.
+Summarise broadly what you have spoken about today with the patient, clarify if there is anything the patient does not understand and whether they have any further questions.

 Organising the discussion into different categories to help structure the consultation.
 For example: “There are three things I’d like to discuss with you.
 Firstly I’d like to speak to you about what exactly asthma is, secondly, I will show you how to use the correct technique for your inhaler to help you breathe easier and finally I will explain how best to monitor your asthma using something we call a peak flow meter.”

 Transition statements can help you to move from one topic to another.
 For example: “We have talked and demonstrated how to use your inhaler correctly, now I’d like to show you how to use a peak flow meter to help us monitor how well controlled your asthma is.”